tmforum-oda/oda-canvas/usecase-library/UC0XX-Secrets-Management.md

 manage a Secrets Management software and ensure the security.
 There is no standard for accessing the differen implementations, so a very lean abstraction layer is needed.

-This abstraction are the Component Vault Supporting Functions.
+This abstraction are the Secrets Management Supporting Functions.
 The API can be requested by an ODA Component in its manifest.
 The API contains simple CRUD methods for secrets and can be used like any other REST API.

 Each ODA Component can only access its own secrets.
 Secrets of other ODA Components are not accessible.
-So, the Component Vault of an ODA Component is isolated from each other ODA Components.
+So, the Secrets Management of an ODA Component is isolated from each other ODA Components.

 ## Workflow